‘An appalling amalgam of carnage and carnality…’

 However, for the most part, The Flesh and Blood Show is a rather forgettable film.
 If you want to see a good Pete Walker film, track down Frightmare.

-Lisa Marie Bowman, MOVIES and MANIA
+Lisa Marie Bowman, MOVIES & MANIA

 [A slightly different version of this review originally appeared on HorrorCritic.com]